Voter registration: Norway

 There is no separate voter registration: All eligible voters can automatically vote.
 Citizens and residents of Norway are included in the national register, Folkeregisteret, where each person is assigned a personal number of eleven digits which include the person's date of birth.
 The register is used for tax lists, voter lists, membership in the universal health care system and other purposes, and it is maintained by the tax authorities.
 People in the register are legally obliged to notify the register keeper of changes of address, no sooner than 31 days before, and no later than 8 days after a change of address.
 Changing the address in the register automatically notifies other public bodies (for example the tax district for local taxation, the social security authorities, the conscription authorities), making the process of moving residence very simple.
 All eligible voters receive a card in the mail before each election which shows the date, time and local polling place.
 Voters are assigned to a district based on the official address of residence per 30 June in the election year.
 Elections are normally held the 2nd Monday of September.
 Voters may vote early in any district in the country, usually at City Hall or similar, or in embassies and consulates abroad.
 Early voting starts in July, and ends about a week before election day.
 Only citizens may vote in national elections, while longtime residents may vote in local and regional elections.
 Voting is not compulsory.

 Peru

 All citizens of Peru between 18 and 70 years are registered to vote through the National Registry of Identification and Civil Status, except all members of the police and the armed forces, who are not allowed to participate in elections.
 For all citizens in the country and abroad voting is mandatory, unless legally exempted.
 Failing to vote in the election of 7 Oct 2018 was fined with S/ 83, with 50% or 75% discount for areas with poverty or extreme poverty, and this must be paid to get access to many public services.

 Philippines

+Filipino citizens who are at least 18 years of age are eligible to register to vote.
+A voter’s ID is issued if the requirements are met.
+In 2022, there were 1.7 million registered voters living overseas who were eligible to vote in national elections.